 Any projects using these extra samples including genetic or biochemical analysis, will be performed within national or international sites of expertise and may occur during or after the end of the study.
-They must have ethical approval for any work undertaken and permission for use from UCL and Octopus.
+They must have ethical approval for any work undertaken and permission for use from Griffith University, and on behalf of the OCTOPUS Trial Management Group.

-If there are any residual samples that are not used at the end of the study, we will ask your permission for these to be stored and processed for future use by WNRTB.
-Please see Part 3 section 3.
+If there are any residual samples that are not used at the end of the study, we will ask your permission for these to be stored at Monash University (see address below) and/or distributed to various research institutions around Australia for processing and future use.